klee166/468-MT/final-project/README.md

 #### Neural Machine Translation models

-Neural-based machine translation research dates back to Forcada and and Neco, 1997.
+Neural-based machine translation research dates back to Forcada and Neco, 1997.
 The base of most neural-based models is the encoder-decoder architecture.
-A varibale-length input is encoded as a fixed-length vector (or a sequence of vectors of which a subset is chosen during decoding, *à la* Bengio et al., 2013), which is then decoded to a variable-length translation.
+A variable-length input is encoded as a fixed-length vector (or a sequence of vectors of which a subset is chosen during decoding, *à la* Bengio et al., 2013), which is then decoded to a variable-length output.
 The hidden state *h* is where all the magic of translation happens.

-The training data is a parallel corpus of sentence pairs, and the goal is to maximize the log-likelihood of probability of translation from a source to target, just like a traditional SMT model.
+The training data is a parallel corpus of sentence pairs, and the goal is to maximize the log-likelihood of probability of translation from a source to target, just like any traditional SMT model.

 #### Which is better?